 May 14th, 2016

 Led a session at the USGS Great Lakes Science Center booth teaching kids about Great Lakes insects and invertebrates.
 Showed them different types and taught them about their life history.
 Created coloring sheets of invertebrates (nearshore and offshore) for the event.

 Technical: Use of a variety of traps and nets, radio-telemetry, navigating with/operating a GPS, point counts, electroshocking, handling animals, removing birds from mist nets.
+Rearing of larval fish in McDonald jars and vertical flow incubators.
 Identification of Michigan birds, mammals, and amphibians via sight and sound.
 Identification of Great Lakes zooplankton and benthic invertebrates using a stereomicroscope.
 Large vessel experience.
 Basic carpentry.